thephpleague/csv/docs/9.0/connections/filters.md

 The library comes bundled with the following stream filters:

+- [EncloseField](/9.0/interoperability/enclose-field/) stream filter to force field enclosure on write;
 - [RFC4180Field](/9.0/interoperability/rfc4180-field/) stream filter to read or write RFC4180 compliant CSV field;
 - [CharsetConverter](/9.0/converter/charset/) stream filter to convert your CSV document content using the `mbstring` extension;
-- [SkipBOMSequence](/9.0/connections/bom/) stream filter to skip your CSV document BOM sequence if present;

 ## Custom Stream Filter